Why McLanahan Dewatering Screens

-Dewatering Screens can be used to dewater -4mesh (5mm) particles of sand, coal, iron ore, salt, etc., dewater fines in fines recovery circuits typically +400mesh (+38µm), rinse and dewater jig discharge — nominally -2” (50mm), for limited efficiency fine sizing at or above 10 mesh (2mm) to create differential products, stone washing and rinsing <2” (-50mm) aggregates prior to loadout, desliming, and trash/organics dewatering/screening
+Dewatering Screens can be used to dewater -4 mesh (5 mm) particles of sand, coal, iron ore, salt, etc. They can also be used to dewater fines in fines recovery circuits, typically +400 mesh (+38 µm), as well as to rinse and dewater jig discharge — nominally -2” (50 mm).
+Dewatering Screens can be used for limited efficiency fine sizing at or above 10 mesh (2 mm) to create differential products, for stone washing and rinsing <2” (-50 mm) aggregates prior to loadout, desliming, and for trash/organics dewatering/screening.

-- Control of gradation with Cyclone or sieve bend based recycle system
+- Control of gradation with Hydrocyclone or sieve bend based recycle system.

 Frequently Asked Questions

-Will I get 8% moisture (by weight) with all my products?
+Will I get 7% moisture (by weight) with all my products using a Dewatering Screen?

-No. Final moisture content is dependent on both surface moisture and inherent moisture.
-When reporting moisture by weight (kg water/kg pulp), the specific gravity of the solids also plays a factor with higher specific gravity materials showing lower moisture contents.
+Some applications have experienced a moisture content as low as 7% with McLanahan Dewatering Screens, but final moisture content is dependent on both surface moisture and inherent moisture.
+When reporting moisture by weight (kg water/kg pulp), the specific gravity of the soilds also plays a factor, with higher specific gravity materials showing lower moisture contents.

-Why can’t I use any media on my screen, as I have a contract with a specific supplier?
+Why can’t I use any media on my Dewatering Screen?
+I have a contract with a specific supplier.

 How do I design my structure to support a Dewatering Screen?

-There are several considerations, including forces, natural frequencies and multiple unit installations.
-To ensure all these factors are taken into consideration, McLanahan can provide design criteria and assistance; call our offices for support or contact us now.
+Several factors need to be taken into consideration when designing a support structure for a Dewatering Screen, including forces, natural frequencies and multiple unit installations.
+McLanahan can provide design criteria and assistance; call our offices for support or contact us now.

-Can I dewater more than one product at a time?
+Can I dewater more than one product at a time on a Dewatering Screen?

-Why do I need to recirculate the underflow (throughs) from the screen?
+Why do I need to recirculate the underflow (throughs) from the Dewatering Screen?

-The smallest aperture on a Dewatering Screen is typically 0.3mm (50 mesh), so you will expect to see some of that size fraction and finer in the underflow of the screen.
+The smallest aperture on a Dewatering Screen is typically 50 mesh (0.3 mm), so you will expect to see some of that size fraction and finer in the underflow of the screen.
 Not all of that fraction will pass through due to the very nature of caking style screens; fines are captured in the bed formed on top of the media.
-The usable fraction that does pass through the screen can be handled in several ways -- the easiest is to recycle back to the device feeding the screen.
+The usable fraction that does pass through the screen can be handled in several ways.
+The easiest is to recycle back to the device feeding the screen.
 In cases of greater flows, a dedicated scavenger circuit could be used.